Compute

 x-obs-*

-Other header fields with prefix x-obs-.
+Other headers prefixed with x-obs-.

 x-obs-security-token